cheminfo-js/genbank-parser/README.md

+# genbank-parser

 [![NPM version][npm-image]][npm-url]
 [![build status][travis-image]][travis-url]
 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-# cheminfo-js

-This work was based on https://github.com/TeselaGen/ve-sequence-parsers
+This work was based on https://github.com/TeselaGen/ve-sequence-parsers.

-Parse genbank files
+Parse genbank files.

 :warning: The format of the parsed genbank is not stable yet and is subject to changes in future versions. :warning: